Why study History at A level?

 Unit 4: Topic Based Essay

-Historical Themes and Interpretations paper will be done at the end of Year13.
-The Topic Based Essay will be completed in Year 13.
+Students will complete all three exams at the end of Year 13.
+The Topic Based Essay will also be completed in Year 13.

-The AS Level achieved at the end of the Lower 6 th is worth up to 70 UCAS points.
-The A Level achieved at the end of the Upper 6th is worth up to 140 UCAS points.
+The A Level achieved at the end of the Year 13 is worth up to 140 UCAS points.

 We want students who: